Feb 18, 2008

 This shows that Christ has a special familial responsibility towards these that no other can claim.
 Christ’s high priestly intercession has ‘particular’ limitation to the regenerate people of God, simply because only they are His in this unique sense.
 “Nevertheless the foundation of God stands sure, having this seal; the Lord knows them that are His” (2 Tim 2:19)

 Jesus is not at liberty to pray for the world, because He is under authority to pray only in accordance with the perfect will of God.
-His prayers are limited to those only that do not attempt come up by any other way than the one divinely approved means.
+His prayers are limited to those only that do not attempt to come up by any other way than the one divinely-approved means.
 “Wherefore he is able also to save them to the uttermost that come unto God by Him, seeing he ever lives to make intercession for them: (Heb 7:25).
 We are free to pray that certain ones (not the whole world) will come to God by Him.
-To pray that the whole world come is not in keeping with His declared intention and is, of course, futile.
+To pray that the whole world come is not in keeping with His declared intention, and is, of course, futile.
 “I do not say that he should pray for it” (1Jn 5:16).

 I mentioned Christ’s prayer for the nation of the Jews.
 I believe this fulfilled in that final elect remnant that will be miraculously preserved through the throes of Jacob’s trouble until they too are made “willing in the day of His power” (Ps 102:13 with 110:13) in perfect analogy with Paul’s sovereign divine arrest on the Damascus road (Gal 1:15-16).